-Dancing lions and parading dragons make their ways on the streets, friends and family come together to share in the blessings of the New Year...
+Dancing lions and parading dragons make their ways on the streets, flower markets and temples overflow with joy and anticipation, friends and family come together to share in the blessings of the New Year...

 Also very much a part of any Chinese New Year celebration are the many Lion and Dragon dances which are performed throughout the city.